4 Best Digital Banking Solutions For e-residents

 What is Digital Banking?

-As a result, you can use them to operate as you would with a traditional bank account: receive payments from your customers, pay your providers, and even use your card for justified expenses of the company.
+As a result, you can use them to operate as you would with a traditional bank account: receive payments from your customers, pay your providers, and even use your card for the company’s expenses.

 It’s basically like having an account at a traditional bank, with some important differences:

-- Although your money is safe, and these types of solutions are 100% reliable, some of them are not protected by the European Deposit Guarantee Scheme (DGS), as in a traditional bank account.
-We will talk about how safe is your money with each solution in the following paragraphs. 😉
+• Although your money is safe, and these solutions are 100% reliable, some are not protected by the European Deposit Guarantee Scheme (DGS), as in a traditional bank account.
+We will talk about how safe your money is with each solution in the following paragraphs. 😉

 Should I Open a Traditional Bank Account or a Digital One?